-\begin{question} The preceding corollary yields a uniform lower bound of the form $\E[\dist(X_0,X_t)^2] \geq Ct/d$ for all $d$-regular infinite, connected, amenable graphs.
+\begin{question} The preceding corollary yields a uniform lower bound of the form $\E [\dist(X_0,X_t)^2] \geq Ct/d$ for all $d$-regular infinite, connected, amenable graphs.
 In fact, one can take $C=1$.
-Certainly for every $d$-regular infinite, connected graph $G$ there exists a constant $C_G$ such that $\E[\dist(X_0,X_t)^2] \geq C_G t/d$, since in the non-amenable case $\dist(X_0, X_t)$ grows linearly with $t$, but with some constant depending on $G$.
-It is natural to ask whether one can take $C_G \geq \Omega(1)$, i.e. whether a uniform lower bound holds without the amenability assumption.
-This seems closely related to Conjecture \ref{conj:finite}. \end{question}
+Certainly for every $d$-regular infinite, connected graph $G$, there exists a constant $C_G$ such that $\E[\dist(X_0, X_t)^2] \geq C_G t/d$, since in the nonamenable case $\dist(X_0, X_t)$ grows linearly with $t$, but with some constant depending on $G$.
+It is natural to ask whether one can take $C_G \geq\Omega(1)$, that is, whether a uniform lower bound holds without the amenability assumption.
+This seems closely related to Conjecture~\ref{conjfinite}.\looseness=1 \end{question}